cbg-ethz/LolliPop/README.md

                                   Name(s) of location/wastewater treatment
-                                  plant/catchment area to process -s, --seed SEED                 Seed the random generator -h, --help                      Show this message and exit.
+                                  plant/catchment area to process -s, --seed SEED                 Seed the random generator -n, --n-cores  N                Cores for parallel processing for multiple locations, defaults to 1 for sequential processing -h, --help                      Show this message and exit.
 ```